-Investors may obtain the prospectus, the Key Information Document (KID), the Articles of Association and the annual and semi-annual reports (as and when they have been issued) free of charge from the representative in Switzerland.
+Investors can obtain the prospectus, the Key Information Document (KID), the Articles of Association and the annual and semi-annual reports (as soon as they have been issued) free of charge from the representative in Switzerland.

 All communications to the investors will be published via the electronic platform www.fundinfo.com.